 Tube, VCA, FET, opto, and now: DGC?

 Dynamic Gain-Compression is a good description of what’s happening when you activate it.
 All previous compression technologies were attenuation-based.
 That’s why they all had an output gain control after their attenuation stage as compensation for the signal loss.
 So to compare them to our DGC we need to compare a combination of a preamp and compressor together since the gain is an integral part of this type of both the preamp and the compressor.
 In a typical recording scenario, we need to give our preamp adequate gain, then attenuate in a compressor then gain up again.
 Instead of the usual attenuation-based compression, our preamp’s gain does all the dynamics processing itself, with amplification rather than attenuation.
 That is why we call it “true upwards compression”.
-That fact alone already gives us a big advantage in simplification of the signal chain and thus introduces less noise in the audio path and thus less size on the PCB.
+That fact alone already gives us a big advantage in simplification of the signal chain and thus introduces less noise in the audio path while keeping small footprint on the PCB.
 Instead of routing through 2 static-gain stages and attenuate in between them, we now only have that first gain stage without any attenuation.
-The gain is dynamic according to digital feedback control and that can modulate to do all sorts of dynamics effects. it’s working via a digital ENV follower giving feedback to the auto-gain circuit on how much to amplify at a given cycle.
-That makes the minimum attack possible a tiny part of a cycle, however, our attack time is based on when a pitch is recognized.
+The gain is dynamic, according to digital feedback control and that can modulate to do all sorts of dynamics effects. it’s working via a digital ENV follower giving feedback to the auto-gain circuit on how much to amplify at a given cycle.
+That makes the minimum attack-time possible, a tiny part of a cycle, however, our attack time is based on when a pitch is recognized.
 That is also why the compressor sounds natural for all kinds of materials.
 All previous compressors inflicted 2 main artifacts: noise and ripple (AKA distortion).
-The noise was added when you turned the gain up (at the preamp) then attenuate (in the compressor) and then gain back up for the lost signal, bringing up all sorts of noises to the signal’s integrity.
+The noise was added when you turned the gain up (at the preamp) then attenuated (in the compressor) and then gain back up for the lost signal, bringing up all sorts of noises to the signal’s integrity.
 Ripple distortion happens when the ENV follower is constantly controlling the attenuation which distorts the attenuated waveform with total disregard of the input’s phase.
 In contrast, our new DGC only changes the gain at 0 crossings because it’s aware when the input hits 0.
-That means that there are no amplitude changes until the signal hits a 0 crossing and thus, no inharmonic noises added (rippled waveform).
+That means that there are no amplitude changes until the signal hits a 0 crossing.
+That is why no inharmonic noises were added (rippled waveform).
 When amplitude changes happen during 0 crossings it’s virtually inaudible thus the compression ripple is inaudible as well 🙂

 Is smaller better now?